Lorentz-violating effects in the Bose-Einstein condensation of an ideal bosonic gas: Introduction

-In this work, we discuss some Lorentz-violating effects on a bosonic system, described by a complex scalar field, able to support the Bose-Einstein condensation \cite{BEC-books}.
+In this work, we discuss some Lorentz-violating effects on a bosonic system, described by a complex scalar field, able to support the Bose-Einstein condensation \cite{BEC-books1,BEC-books2,BEC-books3}.
 It is important to remark that the Bose-Einstein condensation can open up a new route for searching for small deviations of Lorentz symmetry if refined and accurate experimental techniques are used.
 Therefore, Bose-Einstein condensation could provide a new set of laboratory tests relevant for restricting Lorentz-violation parameters even more.
-The aim of the present work is to study the effects of the Lorentz-invariance violation in Bose-Einstein's condensation of an ideal bosonic gas both in the nonrelativistic and ultrarelativistic limits via the finite-temperature-field-theory formalism.
-In section II, we present the model that will be used to describe both the nonrelativistic and ultrarelativistic BEC.
-In section II.A , we take the nonrelativistic limit of our model with the following purposes.
-First, to study the nonrelativistic BEC and, second, to establish upper bounds for some of the LIV parameters.
-The existence of the BEC phenomenon in LIV backgrounds imply strong restrictions over some of our LIV coefficients which are related with some parameters of the SME.
-In section II.B, we study the charged relativistic bosonic gas.
-The construction of a well-defined partition function implies strong constraints on one LIV parameter.
-In section III, we give our final remarks and conclusions.
+Our aim is to study the effects of the Lorentz-violation in the Bose-Einstein condensation of an ideal boson gas in both the nonrelativistic and ultrarelativistic limits.